zerolawtech/SFT-Protocol/README.md

 ## KYCRegistrar

-KYCRegistrar contracts are registries that hold information on identity, region, and rating of investors.
+KYCRegistrar contracts are registries that hold information on the identity, region, and rating of investors.

 Registries may be maintained by a single entity, or a federation of entities where each are approved to provide identification services for their specific jurisdiction.
 The contract owner can authorize other entities to add investors within specified countries.